cdgrady21/cdgrady21.github.io/_pages/writing.md

 ### Weekly "Facty Friday" Newsletter

 I founded USAID's weekly research newsletter, Facty Friday.
 Facty Friday summarized two academic studies in 300 words or less each week, telling readers what the researchers did, what they found, and why it matters for international development.
 My colleagues and I wrote these every week for almost three years and posted them on [DRGLinks](https://www.drglinks.org/facty-friday/) as a public good for the international development community.

-If DRGLinks is taken down and you'd like access, contact me by email: cdgrady21[at]gmail[dot]com.
+If DRGLinks is taken down and you'd like access Facty Friday, contact me by email: cdgrady21[at]gmail[dot]com.